When Was Jesus Born?

 In Matthew 2 we find the story of wise men from the East who came to worship Jesus.
 Many people assume that the wise men came on the night that Jesus was born.
 But if you read the story carefully, you will notice that they didn’t begin their journey from the East until they saw a star, which probably appeared when Jesus was born.

 Many months later when they arrived in Jerusalem, they asked where the king of the Jews had been born—so obviously Jesus had already been born.
-When the wise men finally arrived, Jesus wasn’t in a stable any more.
+When the wise men finally arrived, Jesus wasn’t in a stable anymore.
 He was living in a house.
 So the visit of the wise men was not the beginning of the Christmas tradition.

 When Did the Christmas Tradition Begin?